Sparsh-Palkhiwala/more-stupidfer/README.md

 The purpose of the library is to quickly and efficiently parse STDF files (which are a fairly unfriendly binary linked list-based format) into more friendly [polars](https://pola.rs/) [DataFrame](https://docs.pola.rs/user-guide/concepts/data-types-and-structures/#dataframe) format.

+Not all record types are implemented because they're not relevant for my purposes.
+Implementing new records is straight-forward, following the others.

 # Example

+In rust

 ```
+use stupidf::data::STDF;
+use polars::prelude::*;

 let verbose = false;
 if let Ok(stdf) = STDF::from_fname(&fname, verbose) {
     let df: DataFrame = (&stdf.test_data).into();